phantomdiorama/writingvim/README.md

   and the productivity boost that comes with that—essentially they force you to focus on the text instead of faffing about with fonts and headings.
-- They use an open, non-proprietary, plain text file format, meaning you can rely on your files being usable fifty years from now[^1].
+- They use an open, non-proprietary, plain text file format, meaning you can rely on your files being usable fifty years from now.
 - Text editors are faster, lighter, and appear less prone to bugs and/or crashes.